Trans-lunar injection: Patched conics

 TLI targeting and lunar transfers are a specific application of the n body problem, which may be approximated in various ways.
 The simplest way to explore lunar transfer trajectories is by the method of patched conics.
 The spacecraft is assumed to accelerate only under classical 2 body dynamics, being dominated by the Earth until it reaches the Moon's sphere of influence.
 Motion in a patched-conic system is deterministic and simple to calculate, lending itself for rough mission design and "back of the envelope" studies.

 Restricted circular three body (RC3B)

 More realistically, however, the spacecraft is subject to gravitational forces from many bodies.
 Gravitation from Earth and Moon dominate the spacecraft's acceleration, and since the spacecraft's own mass is negligible in comparison, the spacecraft's trajectory may be better approximated as a restricted three-body problem.
-This model is a closer approximation but lacks an analytic solution, requiring numerical calculation.
+This model is a closer approximation but lacks an analytic solution, requiring numerical integration.

-Further accuracy
+High fidelity numerical propagation and perturbation models

 More detailed simulation involves modeling the Moon's true orbital motion; gravitation from other astronomical bodies; the non-uniformity of the Earth's and Moon's gravity; including solar radiation pressure; and so on.
 Propagating spacecraft motion in such a model is numerically intensive, but necessary for true mission accuracy.